Research

 Bone Metabolism and Endocrine Function

 Researchers in the Division of Endocrinology are advancing understanding of the skeletal system as a dynamic endocrine organ that regulates both bone health and systemic metabolism.
 Their work spans molecular, translational, and clinical approaches to investigate the hormonal, genetic, and metabolic mechanisms underlying bone development, remodeling, and disease.
-Studies explore how bone-derived hormones influence mineral homeostasis and energy balance and how signaling pathways such as Wnt/beta-catenin contribute to skeletal growth and maintenance.
-Clinical research addresses the causes and treatment of osteoporosis, hyperparathyroidism, and rare bone disorders, as well as bone loss associated with undernutrition and hormonal dysregulation.
-Through NIH-supported investigations and collaborative translational studies, this research aims to uncover new therapeutic strategies to preserve bone health and treat metabolic bone diseases across diverse populations.
+Clinical research addresses the causes and treatment of osteoporosis and bone loss associated with undernutrition and hormonal dysregulation, as well as strategies to improve the care of patients admitted with fracture.
+Through NIH-supported studies, researchers in our division aim to uncover new therapeutic strategies to preserve bone health and treat metabolic bone diseases across diverse populations and to improve the clinical care of patients with osteoporosis.

 Diabetes Care and Delivery